HazyResearch/fonduer/docs/user/features.rst

 Multimodal features
 -------------------

-Fonduer_ includes a basic multimodal feature library based on its data model and users can also provide external feature extractors for their application.
+Fonduer_ includes a basic multimodal feature library based on its rich data model.
+In addition, users can provide their own feature extractors to use with their applications.

 .. automodule:: fonduer.features.feature_libs
     :members: